-This method of energy payment means you always know how much you’re going to pay for your gas and electricity.
+This energy payment method means you always know how much you’re going to pay for your gas and electricity.
 This can make it easier to budget and so is a good option for those who like to keep a close watch on their monthly outgoings.
 Customers choosing to pay by monthly direct debit need to ensure there’s always enough money in their account to cover their bill.

 Pros and cons of choosing monthly direct debit: